 CanDo is featured in Compass, the newsletter of the Health District of Northern Larimer County.
 Click here to see the newsletter.

-Read our Coalition Updates for December.
-We have details on many partner events in December as well as meeting updates and reminders.
+Read our Coalition Updates for January.
+We have details on many partner events in January as well as meeting updates and reminders.

 BOB 2.0 is the working name for the renewal of the Building on Basics dedicated capital expansion tax.
 Fort Collins has had a capital expansion tax since 1973.
 Both BOB 2.0 and the Street Maintenance tax will be presented to the voters in April 2015.

 Click here for a list of the current projects.
 These will be discussed at the January 20 City Council meeting for referral to the April 7, 2015 ballot.
 Comments can be submitted directly on the website.

 Staff from the City of Loveland’s Community and Strategic Planning department, in collaboration with CanDo Loveland staff, submitted a successful application for the Urban Land Institute’s (ULI) Building Healthy Places Initiative.
 The Initiative is an opportunity for communities of interest to come together and shape the built environment in ways that improve the health of under-served residents.
 The Initiative includes a one-day workshop where built environment design experts will provide technical assistance in combination with involvement and feedback from community members and decision-makers to spearhead improvements to Loveland’s focus area.

 The focus area, called Orchards North, includes the US Highway 287 corridor from 37th Street to 29th Street.
 While there is a strong mix of goods and services needed to support healthy lifestyles along this corridor, there is not adequate bicycle and pedestrian infrastructure to support safe mobility.
 In addition, there is an under-served, under-represented population within and adjacent to Orchards North whose access and mobility needs go unnoticed and whose voice is not often heard.